cascadiajs/cascadiajs-2019/src/views/page/content/kids-coding.md

 * Levels: From Beginner to Intermediate
 * Restrictions: Kids can be on Linux, ChromeOS, MacOS, or Windows, so curriculum should not require installation of software.

+If you'd like to teach a workshop, email gregb@seattlecoderdojo.com.

 More info coming soon!